labex-labs/labex-cheatsheets/docs/cheatsheets/en/nmap.md

   <BaseQuizOption value="D">Scans only port 80</BaseQuizOption>

   <BaseQuizAnswer>
     By default, Nmap scans the 1000 most common TCP ports.
-To scan all ports, use `-p-`, or specify specific ports with `-p 80,443,22`.
+To scan all ports, use <code>-p-</code>, or specify specific ports with <code>-p 80,443,22</code>.
   </BaseQuizAnswer>
 </BaseQuiz>